Snapchat Safety Centre

 - Friends: friends’ Stories are sorted based on who you keep in touch with the most, so you’ll usually see mainly the people you care about.
 Learn more on how to manage your friends or add new friends.

 - Subscriptions: just below the Friends section, you’ll see your favourite content from publishers, creators and other channels that you’ve subscribed to.
 These are sorted by which Story was updated most recently.

 - For you: here you’ll find a growing list of recommended Stories from publishers and creators you don’t subscribe to yet – as well as sponsored Stories and Stories from our community around the world.
 If you really don’t like a certain Story you come across, you can always hold down on it and tap “Hide” to hide that Story and others like it.

-- Hiding Stories on Discover: you can always hide any Story that you don’t want to see.
+- Hiding Stories: you can always hide any Story that you don’t want to see.
 Just press and hold on a Story, and tap “Hide”.

-- Reporting Stories on Discover: if you come across something inappropriate on Discover, please contact us!
+- Reporting Stories: if you come across something inappropriate on Stories, please reach out to us!
 Just press and hold on the inappropriate Snap, and tap the 🏳️ button to report it.

 - Age minimum: Snapchat was made for people 13 and older.
 If you have a child under 13 using Snapchat, please contact us with your child’s username and verification of your relationship.

-- Learn more: check out these additional tips for parents and educators, including our most frequently asked questions!
+- Learn more: check out these additional tips for Parents & Educators, including our most frequently asked questions!